AaronNovakDev/Healthapp_T1A3/assignemnt.md

-- identify the target audience
+- *identify the target audience.*

 My target audience is every one that is trying to look after their health, and over my years i know a lot of people do want to try and look after their health but they seem to lack the knowledge and information to make them help them selves, so i am creating this app for any one that honestly does forget when to take supplements and vitamins, and it will let them know what they should take and when they should take it, its entirely up to them if they take it, they are only guidlines.
 Of course you need to take vitamins etc for a while, so I will reccomend them to take them for a minimum of at least a week, but its entirely up to them on what i may suggest.
 The info they put in will be entirely up to them if they wish to choose, with what alergies or medical problems they have that may not allow them to take certain vitamins and minerals.

-- explain how a member of the target audience will use it
+- *explain how a member of the target audience will use it.*

 They will log in to the app with their name, initially they will enter in the items they want to add and the amount of times a day they take them.
 Eventually if they explore the app they find that there is a lot of valuable information on various items that I will put in the app.
 It will go through a loop style that will ask them what they want to add, how they are feeling, if they would like inforamtion on how they may be able to take something that might help them feel better.
 If they choose that they are ok, the it will continue down to the main menu, which will tell them what they have and havent taken on that particular day.